-Top 10 Best Rick & Morty Halloween Costume Ideas 2017
+10 Rick and Morty Halloween Costumes for 2018 (Updated!)

 Buy the Scary Terry Costume Robe here.

-4. Best of Rick and Morty Costumes – Morty: Adult Morty Costume
+4. Best Rick and Morty Costumes – Morty: Morty Mask

 Morty is the other half of the Rick and Morty crew.
 He’s timid, shy, and a little bit stupid.
 But, he provides rationale and comic relief to the series.
-With this costume, you’ll receive the typical “Morty” shirt, and a mask that looks exactly like his face.
-Just add some jeans, and you’re set to go.
+With this costume, you’ll receive the a Morty mask, so nobody can question who you are.
+Just add some jeans and a yellow shirt, and you’re set to go.

-Buy the Adult Morty Costume here.
+Buy the Morty Mask here.

-5. Best of Rick and Morty Costumes – Pickle Rick: Adult Pickle Costume
+5. Best Rick and Morty Costumes – Pickle Rick: Adult Pickle Costume

 Of all of the things Rick turns himself into, Pickle Rick is easily one of the most popular.
 In order to get out of a family therapy session, Rick chose to turn himself into a pickle.
 After a series of unfortunate events involving a cat, the sewer system, and a cockroach, Rick managed to make himself an even more BA version of himself.

 This costume is perfect for anyone interested in Rick and Morty costumes.
-It’s a one-piece costume, featuring arm and leg holes.
+It’s a t-shirt with a Pickle Rick face on it.
+For the full-effect, add in these blood and muscle sleeves a la Rick’s rat arms.
 Use of one of these blue mustaches, to add a Pickle Rick unibrow.
-Just yell “I’m Pickle Riiiiiiiiick!” randomly, and you’re golden.
+Ditch the gloves, yell “I’m Pickle Riiiiiiiiick!” randomly, and you’re golden.

-Buy the Adult Pickle Costume here.
+Buy the Pickle Rick Shirt here.

 6. Best Rick and Morty Costumes – DIY Rick Sanchez: Rick and Morty Lab Coat Costume